ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 You can't talk about wordpress installations without talking about the loop.
 It sort of encapsulates the entire issue between WP and modern development environments.
 When wordpress scans the URL of the browser request and directs to a file in the theme directory - it also creates a query.

 In Wordpress parlance, "the query" is a PHP object created on page load.
-It has a whole bunch of stuff in it, but the really important parts are the query's post, and the associated objects and arguements.
+It has a whole bunch of stuff in it, but the really important parts are the query's post, and the associated objects and arguments.
 One of the strongest reasons to make use of the template heirarchy in Wordpress is that it customizes these queries based purely on the template used.
 So, if you create a file named archive-car.php, and then pulled up a wordpress installation that had a post type called "car", and that post type was configured to have archives, when you requested a url that fit into the "show the archive for the car's post type" - you're going to find that your query variable is put together with your posts and your helper functions in place.
 Replicating those queries is a very time intensive process and is strongly discouraged.

 ## Structure